Disputation of Tortosa

-The Disputation of Tortosa was one of the famous ordered disputations between Christians and Jews of the Middle Ages, a series of sixty nine sessions held in the years 1413–1414 in the city of Tortosa, Catalonia, Crown of Aragon (part of modern-day Spain).
-According to the Jewish Encyclopedia it was not a free and authentic debate, but was an attempt by Christians to force conversion on the Jews.
+The Disputation of Tortosa was one of the famous ordered disputations between Christians and Jews of the Middle Ages, a series of sixty nine sessions held in the years 1413–1414 in the city of Tortosa, Principality of Catalonia (Crown of Aragon, part of modern-day Spain).
+The disputation of Tortosa was not a free and authentic debate, but rather a coercive, one-sided theological showdown designed to force the conversion of Jewish leaders and the Jewish population.

 Among the participants on the Jewish side were Profiat Duran and Yosef Albo as well as other rabbinic scholars such as Moshe ben Abbas, and Astruc ha-Levi.
 Each one was a representative of a different community.
 Vincent Ferrer, later canonised, was an important participant on the Christian side.
 As a followup of the disputations, in May 1415, a papal bull forbade the study of the Talmud.

 Background

 The initiator of the disputation and representative for the Christians was the antipope's personal physician, the Jewish Christian convert Gerónimo de Santa Fe.
 After his conversion to Christianity, he presented Antipope Benedict XIII with a composition containing topics to contest with his former co-religionists.
 The aging antipope, who rejoiced at religious debate, jumped at the opportunity to bring the Jews to a disputation.
 King Ferdinand I of Aragon did not stand in his way, and letters of invitation were sent to the various Jewish communities in 1413.
 Attempts by the Jews to free themselves of this were not successful.

 The Jewish representatives were at a considerable disadvantage—whereas Nahmanides at the Disputation of Barcelona and the Jewish representatives at the Disputation of Paris had been granted immunity, "every Jewish attempt to respond to the Christian charges was met with the threat of the accusation of heresy".
 The disputation was not a free discussion between two parties but took the form of a propaganda attack by the Christian side against Jews, including the use of psychological pressure in the form of intimidation and threats.